AhmedElsherbini/Mutations_stats-and-plot/README.md

 4-CSV file with the mutation per each sequence.

-5-PDF graph which is similar in concept to Manhattan plot.
+5-PDF graph which is similar in concept to the Manhattan GWAS plot (the dashed line is 10 %).

 ![alt text](https://github.com/AhmedElsherbini/Mutations_stats-and-plot/blob/main/mutations_per_position_atest.afa-1.png)